All Osteopaths are registered with the General Osteopathic Council:

 - Arthritic pain

-- General, acute and chronic backache or back pain (not arising from injury or accident)
+- General, acute and chronic backache or back pain (not arising from an injury or accident)

 - Rheumatoid pain